GitiHubi/co_piloted_auditing/README.md

-# Co-Piloted Auditing: A New Paradigm
+# Artificial Intellence Co-Piloted Auditing

-Welcome to the repository of our project on Co-Piloted Auditing.
+Welcome to the GitHub repository of the *Artificial Intelligence Co-Piloted Auditing* paper.
 This repository contains the prompt protocols used in our experiments on how auditors and foundation models work together to accomplish audit tasks.

-## Project Overview
+## Paper Overview

-Co-Piloted Auditing represents a paradigm shift in the auditing profession.
+Artificial Intelligence Co-Piloted Auditing represents a paradigm shift in the auditing profession.
 In this setup, the auditor collaboratively works with a foundation model, each contributing their unique strengths to the audit process.
 This approach combines the auditor's client-specific knowledge and professional judgement with the foundation model's capability to process large amounts of data and identify patterns.

 The foundation model, trained on vast amounts of non-client specific exogenous data (e.g., financial news, financial reports, or satellite imagery), provides a broad knowledge base and multi-task capabilities.
 It processes large data sets, identifies patterns, and conducts initial assessments or projections, thereby supporting the auditor's decision-making process.